Gonxped31/Automata/README.md

-# Recognize a language with an automate
+# App description
-Create an automate and verify if the automate recognize or not a language (or a word).
+Create an automaton and verify if the automaton recognize or not a language (or a word).

+# Imputs description

+# Download the jar
+Dowload the jar file here :